 For the remaining species, their geographic range size must be estimated by applying one or more of the common estimation methods (Box 1).
 For methods that rely solely on species occurrence data, range size can be estimated either as a linear distance between two widely dispersed occurrences (i.e. latitudinal or longitudinal extent), as the area of a one or more polygons that contain the species occurrences (i.e. bounding box, convex hull), or the number of areas (i.e. grid cells or sites) occupied by the species (Gaston 1996).

-Finally, the geographic range size of a species can be estimated by developing a species distribution model, that combine species’ occurrence data and environmental data to develop correlative models of the environmental conditions associated with species occurrences to predict the relative probability of observing those environmental conditions in each portion of the study landscape.
+Finally, the geographic range size of a species can be estimated by developing a species distribution model, which combines species’ occurrence data and environmental data to develop correlative models of the environmental conditions associated with species occurrences to predict the relative probability of observing those environmental conditions in each portion of the study landscape.
 The map generated by a species distribution model is a raster layer in which each cell contains a value representing the probability of that cell having suitable environmental conditions for that species.
-Thus, to obtain a defined geographic range from this map, the probability surface must be converted to a presence/absence map by converting the decimal value probability estimates of each cell to a binary 0 or 1 value, in which cells having a value of 0 represent areas of potentially unsuitable environmental conditions to support the presence of the species, while cells having a value of 1 represent areas containing potentially suitable environmental conditions for the species.
+Thus, to obtain a defined geographic range from this map, the probability surface must be converted to a presence/absence map by transforming the decimal value probability estimates of each cell to a binary 0 or 1 value, in which cells having a value of 0 represent areas of potentially unsuitable environmental conditions to support the presence of the species, while cells having a value of 1 represent areas containing potentially suitable environmental conditions for the species.
 This is performed by setting a threshold value at which cells having probability values less than the threshold are assigned a value of 0, while cells having a value equal to or greater than the threshold value are assigned a value of 1.
 The species’ geographic range size can then be calculated as the total area of all cells having a value of 1.

 Materials and Methods:

-Digitized expert-drawn maps were available for both New World palms (n=645) (Henderson et al., 1995) and temperate North American trees (n=679) (Little, 1971; 1976; 1977; 1978).For all species with expert maps, we extracted all species occurrence records from the BIEN database (BIEN, 2012), which contains a combination of data from herbarium records and vegetation plots.
+Digitized expert-drawn maps were available for both New World palms (n=645) (Henderson et al., 1995) and temperate North American trees (n=679) (Little, 1971; 1976; 1977; 1978).
+We reviewed expert maps for temperate North American trees and excluded maps in which a species’ geographic range was unnaturally truncated at a political boundary and maps having geographic range boundaries that appeared to be overly generalized.
+Expert maps for New World palms were reviewed for accuracy (Balslev, 2011).
+For all species with expert maps, we extracted all species occurrence records from the BIEN database (BIEN, 2012), which contains a combination of data from herbarium records and vegetation plots.
 All observations were assigned standardized taxon names using the Taxonomic Name Resolution Service (Boyle 2013; TNRS, 2012) and the World Checklist of Palms (Govaerts et al., 2005).
 The geographic location of each observation was validated using the Global Administrative Areas dataset version 2.0 (GADM, 2012).
 We excluded any observations that could not be resolved and species for which there were fewer than five occurrence records, which is the minimum number required for computing a species distribution model (REF).